XDC-Community/docs/how-to/openzeppelin.md

 For this tutorial, we gonna deploy the contract using a web3 wallet compatible with XDC Network, the [*XDCPay*](https://chrome.google.com/webstore/detail/xdcpay/bocpokimicclpaiekenaeelehdjllofo).
 Install the wallet and create a new account, after that we need to have network gas for interacting with the blockchain.

-> :warning: Don't forget to check if you are connected to the **XDC Apothem** testnet network
+> :warning: Because we are just testing, check if you are connected to the **XDC Apothem** testnet network.

 Visit the [XDC Apothem network faucet](https://faucet.apothem.network/), enter the public address of your account, and `Request 1000 XDC`.
 After the success message from the faucet, you can confirm if you have 1000 XDC tokens transferred to your wallet.